 There always is the simple question: do we believe Emily Dickinson tried to tell about very exceptional Ears, Bees, or Birds, so peculiar that you write them with capital letters?

 Read about the fascicles and print, the poet’s correlative with Webster 1828, her Latin and Greek inspiration, and the Aristotelian motif: Things perpetual — these are not in time, but in eternity.

 The text makes fair use of standard copyright, for the purpose of fascicle and print comparison: Thomas H. Johnson, 1955.
 The Poems of Emily Dickinson.

 The text may be used under any of the following licenses:

-Emily Dickinson’s poetry in the extent of the first print, along with poetry by Carl Sandburg, is predicted for semantic field exercise in part four of the travel in Grammar.
+The first print selected verses, along with a few by Carl Sandburg, are semantic field exercise in part four of the Travel in Grammar.
 Feel welcome,

 Print so far